rust-lang/rfcs/text/3371-cargo-target-base-dir.md

   - Subsequently, when platform defaults are decided, how do we ensure a new platform has a good default too ?
   - `CARGO_HOME` is already criticized for being both a *cache* and a *config* home (using the XDG spec semantics), adding more local cache to it in the form of `CARGO_HOME/target-base-dir/` would not improve the situation and should probably not be done, but, if no good alternatives are found, there is precedent to use it for this.
 2. How do we communicate on said default values ?
 3. This would probably break backward compatibility and lots of tools ?
 We could heavily advertise the option in the Rust book and Cargo's documentation but making it the default is probably not something we will be able (or even willing) to do any time soon.
-Note that having backlinks active by default (see relevant section earlier in the RFC) will help offset a lot of the problems here.
+Note that having forward links active by default (see relevant section earlier in the RFC) will help offset a lot of the problems here.

 ### We really want to do this, how do we do it ?

-Well, first, advertising of the option and its behaviour, as well as the backlink behaviour (so people know we're not just breaking tools for fun).
+Well, first, advertising of the option and its behaviour, as well as the forward link behaviour (so people know we're not just breaking tools for fun).
 After that, it becomes necessary to test it quite heavily to really ensure nothing has broken irremediably.

 1. Introduce it as the default behaviour in nightly, wait for a few stable releases so that beta has it too and it can start being used for a few months after that so that esoteric setups can also try it.
 2. Write a post saying "we'll do the change in version X" (where current version is like X-2 to warn 3 months before at least ?) and then only apply the change to directory where there is no `CARGO_TARGET_DIR` config set.